ArmanSingh1994/Fall2019/assignment3.md

 Code available here: [https://pastebin.com/J8KQAHsh](https://pastebin.com/J8KQAHsh) You need your home page to work and apply your own `main.css`; examine the html structural elements and adjust your css to ensure it work properly.
 15. Ensure that all pages display properly with your `main.css` stylesheet.
 16. Clean up your code (remove duplicates, consolidate whenever possible to reduce and organize code.
-Make it a habit to alphabetizeValidate all your code, HTML and CSS.
+Make it a habit to alphabetize your declarations, especially when you have more than 3-4 declarations.
+17. Validate all your code, HTML and CSS.
-17. Test your links.
+18. Test your links and rendering.
-18. C
+19. Publish on `dev.fast.sheridanc.ca`
 more to come...